Your help is essential

 *We will update this page regularly, so check back for the latest needs and how you can help.

-The need for Hope for San Diego is greater than ever with COVID-19 pummeling our city.
-Most of our affiliates’ clients have lost their jobs, and were already living paycheck to paycheck without much margin.
+COVID-19 is disproportionately affecting those who were already living paycheck to paycheck without much margin.
 The current crisis has only applied more pressure to an already fragile situation.
 Your emergency gift today will help our under-served neighbors get back on their feet!
+This spring we’ve awarded a total of $150,000 in grants to bolster our affiliates’ ability to serve the most vulnerable.
+Your gift will enable us to keep supporting their essential services.

 Check Out Who We Are Serving